Leave-one-out Distinguishability in Machine Learning: Explaining the Effect of Activation Functions on LOOD

 \section{Explaining the Effect of Activation Functions on LOOD}

-In this section, we theoretically investigate the effect of activation function on the magnitude of LOOD (given fixed leave-one-out datasets).
-We will leverage \cref{prop:activation} in the Appendix; it shows that for the same depth, smooth activations such that GeLU are associated with kernels that are farther away from a low rank all-constant matrix (more expressive) than kernel obtained with non-smooth activations, e.g. ReLU.
-To understand the effect of activation, we only need to analyze how the low-rank property of NNGP kernel matrix affects the magnitude of LOOD (leakage), given a fixed pair of differing point $S$ and remaining dataset $D$.
-To this end, we establish the following proposition, which shows that the LOOD (leakage) is small if the NNGP kernel matrix for the training dataset $K_{DD}$ is close to a low rank all-constant matrix.
+LOOD under NNGP enjoys analytical dependence on model architectures, thus enabling us to efficiently investigate questions such as: \textit{how does the choice of activation function affect the magnitute of information leakage?} Answers to such questions would provide guidance for how to train models in a more privacy-preserving manner.
+To theoretically analyze how the choice of activation function affect the magnitude of LOOD, we will leverage \cref{prop:activation} in the Appendix; it shows that for the same depth, smooth activations such that GeLU are associated with kernels that are farther away from a low rank all-constant matrix (more expressive) than kernel obtained with non-smooth activations, e.g. ReLU.
+Therefore to understand the effect of activation, it suffices to analyze how the low-rank property of kernel matrix affects the magnitude of LOOD.
+Thus, we establish the following proposition, which shows that LOOD is small if the NNGP kernel matrix has low rank property.